cslunetta/musicSpot/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# MusicSpot

+**_MusicSpot_** is a single page application designed to help find the perfect music events happening locally.

-## Available Scripts
+## Setup

-In the project directory, you can run:
+### Clone the project

+From a terminal window, in any directory you'd like, run: `git clone git@github.com:cslunetta/musicSpot.git`

 ### `npm start`